gracecao816/Flixster/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Included a button to allow user to access the AMC Theatres website to order tickets.

 ## GIF Walkthrough